mgao6767/mingze-gao/posts/merton-dd/index.md

 ---
+title: Estimate Merton Distance-to-Default
-description: SAS code to calculate Merton (1974) Distance-to-Default and default probability as in Bharath and Shumway (2008 RFS).
+# description: SAS code to calculate Merton (1974) Distance-to-Default and default probability as in Bharath and Shumway (2008 RFS).
 date: 2022-11-30
 # date: Nov 30, 2022
 hasTex: true